-Search is a function that in a system motorcyclist should use on the highways, suburban streets or country road to recognize visually any obstacle that may affect the control and safety of the rider.
+Search is a functional system a motorcyclist should use on the highways, suburban streets.
+It is designed so that even on a country road riders recognize visually any obstacle that may affect their control and safety.
 Using this method is not just what is directly in front of the motorcyclist on the roadway, but also what is 12 seconds ahead and 360 degrees around the bike.

 In learning search is a method of protection, is done by looking ahead, a continuous scan of the mirrors and looking side to side when changing lanes or blind spots.
-The one thing that should be recognized is the type of mirrors the bypass, since some are convex which will not accurately portray distances.
+The one thing that should be recognized is the type of mirrors used during the bypass. after all, some are convex which will not accurately portray distances.
 The best thing the rider can do is to look directly where they are going and what is coming their way.

 Some of the things the rider should focus on in the search element are:

 - Looking out for other motorists on the roadway.

 The Element of Evaluating

 Visual information is crucial, and then there is the need to evaluate it, by effectively processing the information that is continuously taken in.
 Using the SEE method recommended by the MSF, is to predict the worst possible outcome in evaluating the information.
 They are not promoting paranoia to motorcyclists, but rather anticipating and being ready for any situation.